bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-08-14-newsletter.md

     capacity by up to a few thousand transactions a day.
 The cost is that it will take Bitcoin Core twice as long to generate an average signature and that it reduces the entropy (randomness) of the generated signatures by 1 bit, neither of which is significant.
+It may also make transactions created by Bitcoin Core somewhat easier to identify if no other wallets adopt this change.

     Note that this change does not affect other software in any way (except for other wallets being able to use the extra block chain